tock/tock-www/_posts/2026-04-29-talking-tock-63.md

     pub fn start_dma(&self, buf: SubSliceMut<'static, u8>) -> Result<(), ()> {
         if self.dma_pending() { return Err(()); }

-        // To create a DmaFence we must trust the implementation.
+        // To create a `DmaFence` we must ensure that we're running
+        // on compatible hardware.
         //
         // # Safety
         //